jackmwolf/pcsstools/README.md

 status](https://travis-ci.com/jackmwolf/grass.svg?branch=master)](https://travis-ci.com/jackmwolf/grass)
 <!-- badges: end -->

-`grass` (Genetic Regression Approximation through Summary Statistics) is an in-development R package to describe various regression models using only pre-computed summary statistics (PCSS) from genome-wide association studies (GWASs) and PCSS repositories such as [GeneAtlas](http://geneatlas.roslin.ed.ac.uk/).
+`pcsstools` is an in-development R package to describe various regression models using only pre-computed summary statistics (PCSS) from genome-wide association studies (GWASs) and PCSS repositories such as [GeneAtlas](http://geneatlas.roslin.ed.ac.uk/).
 This eliminates the logistic, privacy, and access concerns that accompany the use of individual patient-level data (IPD).